 - What’s the average amount of time you have to answer each question?

-- How can you make sure you won’t be hungry or thirsty during the exam?
+- How can you ensure you won’t be hungry or thirsty during the exam?

 - Is there someone or something that can help you learn more about the testing environment expectations?

 *Curious about her whole experience and other lessons learned?
 See Michelle’s post: PMP: How I passed 4 Days After Failing.